ProprioCS/Provia.Documents/Spec Import.md

 ## Design

-The user interface for the Orion BOM Import Tool has been designed by Chris Trumble and is available in Figma.
+The user interface for the Provia BOM Import Tool has been designed by Chris Trumble and is available in Figma.
 The development team can access the design in Confluence.

 Figma link: [https://www.figma.com/design/sMeD8uO27aeK7QPSHPFDor/BOM-Import?node-id=0-1&t=ISqWd4Gq5whNRIil-1](https://www.figma.com/design/sMeD8uO27aeK7QPSHPFDor/BOM-Import?node-id=0-1&t=ISqWd4Gq5whNRIil-1)